Rakesh Asthana

 Rakesh Asthana (born 22 July 1961) is an Indian police officer, known for investigating various cases, including embezzlement, bribery, and bombings.
 He joined the Indian Police Service (IPS) in 1984 and was part of the Gujarat cadre.
 He served as the Special Director at the Central Bureau of Investigation(CBI).
 In July 2021, he was appointed as the Police Commissioner of Delhi.
 Asthana retired from the Indian Police Service (IPS) on 31 July 2022 after receiving a one-year extension.

 Early life and education

 Rakesh Asthana received his education at Netarhat Residential School, Netarhat and St. John's College, Agra.

 Career

 Rakesh Asthana investigated the Fodder Scam, a corruption scandal that involved the embezzlement of roughly ₹9.4 billion in Bihar.
 He filed a charge sheet against Lalu Prasad Yadav in 1996, leading to Lalu's first arrest in 1997.

 Asthana caught Director General of Mines Safety (DGMS) taking bribes in Dhanbad.
 By that time, this was the first case of its kind in the whole country, when the officers of the Director-General had come under arrest.

 Rakesh investigated the 2008 Ahmedabad bombings.

-Asthana had also examined the case of Asaram Bapu and his son Narayan Sai.
-The absconding Narayan Sai was caught on the Haryana-Delhi border.
+Asthana was involved in catching Narayan Sai on the Haryana-Delhi border.